With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 Corrosion (arrosion) of the vessel wall .

-- bleeding through a defect in the vascular wall, formed as a result of a pathological process (purulent-necrotic, tumor, etc.).
+- bleeding through a defect in the vascular wall formed as a result of a pathological process (purulent-necrotic, tumor, etc.).

 Arrosive (arrosive) bleeding arises

-With necrosis, including the ulcerative process;
+With necrosis, including ulcerative process;

 With caseous necrosis in the wall of the tuberculous cavity;